telsaleh/fiware-iot-discovery-ngsi9/doc/manuals/programmer/programmer.md

 #### Definitions
 An **attribute** is defined as a set of information, namely a *name*, a *type*, a *value* and a set of associated metadata (e.g. timestamp, expires, source).
 The attribute *value* is expressed as any content, including strings or opaque objects represented using standard formats.
-An **attribute domain** represents the grouping of multiple attributes.
-Attribute domains allow requestors to specify a set of attributes of interest using a single string as attribute domain name.
-Examples of attribute domain are: device info (battery level, screen size, …), location info (position, civil address, …).

 ## Sense2Web API
 The diagram below illustrates the structure of RESTful API: